imrickysu/logseq-plugin-on-this-day/README.md

 ![Demo](./demo.gif)

-### How to enable this plugin
+### How to use this plugin

-Since this plugin hasn't been accepted by Logseq yet, please enable developer mode to use this plugin

-1. clone this repo to your local disk `git clone https://github.com/imrickysu/logseq-on-this-day`
-2. Compile the plugin with `yarn && yarn build` (You need to install nvm, npm, yarn, etc.)
-3. Enable Logseq developer mode: Settings -> Advanced -> Developer Mode: Enable
-4. Add the plugin path: Settings -> Plugins -> Load unpacked plugin

-Once the plugin is loaded, you can click the plugin button on the top icon bar, pin the "on-this-day" icon to the toolbar.
-Clicking the monument button will generate the On This Day page if it doesn't exist, or refresh it if it exists.
+1. Once the plugin is installed and enabled, you can click the plugin button on the top toolbar, find the "on-this-day" line and click it to pin its icon to the toolbar.
+2. Clicking the on-this-day monument button will generate the On This Day page if it doesn't exist, or refresh it if it exists.

+**Warning**: Contents on the On This Day page will be removed every time.
+- Please do not add new blocks to this page manually because they will be lost next time you generate this page.
+- If you wish to revisit this page without regenerating the contents, you can save this page to Favorites for quick access.

 ### Customize the plugin